Europartner is a service center for international companies in Brazil.

 Steps to set up a company in Brazil:

-- preparation of the bylaws, including the type of company, the activities undertaken, the corporate name, the members and respective membership interests, the capital stock, the address, the legal manager;
+- Preparation of the bylaws, including the type of company, the activities undertaken, the corporate name, the partners and respective membership interests, the capital stock, the address, the legal manager;

 - After registering, the CNPJ (Corporate Taxpayer ID) is obtained from the Federal Revenue Service.
 Then, the company is formed and enrolled with the National Register of Corporate Taxpayers (CNPJ).
 The CNPJ number consists of 14 digits and corresponds to the company’s tax number;